claygregory/spotify-matcher/README.md

 ## Performance Testing

-An [always expanding] test file of sample inputs and expected responses is provided in `test-performance/tests.tsv` Running `npm run perf` will process this file and provide performance results.
+A test file of sample inputs and expected responses is provided in `test-performance/tests.tsv`, especially with regard to potential fail cases.
+Running `npm run perf` will process this file and provide performance results.
 Additions to this file welcome (US market IDs, please)!

 ## License